perl-Crypt-OpenPGP/Crypt-Random/README.md

 - 2 Handbook of Applied Cryptography by Menezes, Paul C. van Oorschot and Scott Vanstone.

+# LICENSE

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

 # AUTHOR

 Vipul Ved Prakash, <mail@vipul.net>